 The MK63 includes two types of hardware: router (model MR60), and satellite (MS60).
 Similar to the case of any Orbi set, you can’t use these interchangeably.
 When you buy a 3-pack, you get one router and two satellites.
 A 2-pack (MK62) include just one of each.

 The MS60 satellite is also available as a single add-on unit.
 Netgear says you can use up to four MS60 units with an MR60 router for a total of five broadcasters in a system.

 The two hardware units look the same from almost any angle.
 Each is a compact square box with shiny plastic chassis that’s a fingerprint super-magnet.
 Touch it once, and you can never make it look clean again.

-Again, the system support wired backhaul, but considering the limited amount of ports, you will need a switch in between if you want to use two or more satellite units.
-Specifically, you can plug one satellite to the router, and that’s it.
+Again, the system supports wired backhaul, but considering the limited number of ports, you will need a switch in between if you want to use two or more satellite units.
+Specifically, you can connect just one satellite to the router, and that’s it.
 There’s no way to daisy-chain them with network cables.